tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 Wearing old clothing starts to become mainstream.
 People are raiding the vintage boutiques and consignment shops and thrift stores.

-*Talking head*
+**To camera**
+*Standing*
 Because of this shift, the media at the time decided to ask people why they preferred old clothes over shopping new.

-And from what I can tell, there are really 7 main reasons:
+And from what I can tell, there are really 5 main reasons:

 *Graphic.
-7 boxes or whatever, start unfilled.*
+5 boxes or whatever, start unfilled.*

 The price.
 I mean, this one feels pretty obvious.
-Second hand stuff is significantly cheaper than buying new stuff.
+Second hand stuff is usually cheaper than buying new stuff.

 The originality.
 If you buy something vintage, you can be pretty sure that you're not going to run into someone else that has the same thing as you.
-It makes your object seem rare, and you're the person that had to work hard to find the thing.
-And in a world of mass production, that's just a lot more impressive to many people.
+It makes your thing seem rare, and you're the person that had to work hard to find the thing.
+It's almost a different kind of status symbol.

-Eco-consciousness.
-This one seems like more of an afterthought honestly.
-Most people don't make decisions because of this, but it's a nice benefit when it happens and helps reinforce the behavior.
-Nothing like a sense of moral superiority to get you to double down on what you're doing.

-Nostalgia.
-Certain people long for the past, and while it might not be based in anything tangible, they have a sense that things were just better back in the day, so buying older things fulfills that nostalgic need.

 The Experience.
-As companies shifted into lifestyle marketing in the 80s, brand image started to become emphasized over a product's intrinsic qualities.
-The experience of shopping for something shifted.
-Then, with online shopping, we became even more removed from the process.
+Buying new things usually happens in a big box store or online.
+That's boring.
+Buying vintage comes with the experience of finding it.

 Quality.
-This is the point that seems the most compelling to most people.
 Because of the transition into mass production, the quality that larger companies are able to produce drops dramatically.
 So people turn towards older materials, older techniques, to get something of high quality.

 Authenticity.
 This one is pretty esoteric but it seems to me that this is just a sense of human-ness.
 Mass production and large scale consumerism feels really robotic, so by looking towards small shops selling objects of the past, you're able to connect to something real.

-Because of these reasons, vintage gets so popular that shop owners actually start getting worried about supply.

-And anytime something gets that popular, capitalism gets curious.

-So we start to see these massive corporations taking these old designs and recreating them, but with the same lower quality materials and techniques and watered down shopping experience that people are trying to get away from.

-What's crazy is that this started as an inherently anti-consumerism movement.
-And now it's a trend that's being fueled by large corporations.

-One of the biggest drivers of people wanting vintage things, the authenticity, even gets highjacked.
-Corporations start to use marketing imagery of small, family owned businesses to give the illusion of human-ness.
-*Show examples of this like trader joes*

-These big companies remaking old objects got me thinking.
-Not all old things are cool.

-Certain objects get old and get forgotten about.

-But every once in a while, something gets old and ends up being just as if not more valuable than it was to begin with.
+*INT Med*
+**To camera**
+Honestly, coming up with this list felt like I'd figured it out.
+These are the reasons why old stuff is popular.

+And, like, yeah.

+But then I started to notice something weird with one of the reasons.
+Price.

+*Cut to a bunch of expensive old stuff.
+This sequence should feel like a build / chaotic and then a release on a nice clean minimal shot of objects*

+**VO**
+Not all old stuff is cheaper.
+It turns out that some of it is a lot more expensive.

+*Jump cuts on those minimal product shots*

 #### The Creation and Destruction of Value

+*Title of section comes up*

 When I think about the value of an object, I'm tempted to think about that thing's intrinsic, empirical value.

+*B Roll of people interacting with old objects would be cool here.*

 But in reality, objects don't really have intrinsic value.
 The value of an object only really lies in how a person or lots of people interact with that object.

-Value is constructed socially, not through how important something is for our survival (although that's a factor), but through collective beliefs.
+Value is constructed socially, through collective beliefs.

-The final portion of this video is dedicated to finding out how something can be of value, and then slowly decline in importance until it is all but forgotten, and then one day emerge from the ashes as a possession more valuable than ever before.
+And an object can be worth a lot, and then slowly decline in importance until it is all but forgotten, and then emerge from the ashes as more valuable than ever before.

-A recent example of this in my world is the resurgence of film.
+*Text*
+But how?

+**To Camera**
+Over the past couple years, there has been a massive resurgence in the popularity of film.
+*Show film resurgence*
 There was a point when film was a technological marvel.
-It was new and exciting and people were able to capture life and revisit it.
+*Historical sources*
 Kodak was the most popular film company.
-They had about 90% market share.
-In the 90s they were  one of the most valuable brands in the US.[^4]
-[Kodak Failed By Asking The Wrong Marketing Question](https://www.forbes.com/sites/avidan/2012/01/23/kodak-failed-by-asking-the-wrong-marketing-question/#:~:text=In%20fact%2C%20at%20its%20peak%2C%20Kodak%20captured,its%20success%2C%20which%20made%20it%20resistant%20to)
+In the 90s they were  one of the most valuable brands in the US.[^4] [Kodak Failed By Asking The Wrong Marketing Question](https://www.forbes.com/sites/avidan/2012/01/23/kodak-failed-by-asking-the-wrong-marketing-question/#:~:text=In%20fact%2C%20at%20its%20peak%2C%20Kodak%20captured,its%20success%2C%20which%20made%20it%20resistant%20to)

 ["The last Kodak moment?"](http://www.economist.com/node/21542796). _[The Economist](https://en.wikipedia.org/wiki/The_Economist "The Economist")_.
 January 14, 2012

+*Early digital films*
 When digital came around, slowly, most people transitioned.
 It was a new technology that made a worthy replacement.

-Eventually, film became basically trash.
+Eventually, film became basically worthless outside of really specific uses.
 With digital being easier and cheaper, there was just no reason to use it.

+**To camera**
-Recently though, and if you're even close to the video or photography space then you already are very aware of this: people are using it anyways.
+Recently though, and if you're anywhere close to the video production or photography space then you already are very aware of this: people are using it anyways.

 So much so that the price of film has gone way up.
 So has the resale market of old film cameras.

 We're even seeing companies produce new film or film emulation technologies to bring us this nostalgic feeling.
 (Fuij x100vi and Kodak Super 8)

+**To camera**
 The point I'm trying to make is that in, I don't know, 2017, the demand for film cameras was really small.
 To most people, it basically didn't exist anymore.

-The style of the time was to get these super clean, digital looking images, so that's what manufacturers made.
-Film was pretty cheap because nobody really wanted it.

-But today, it seems like everyone's trying to get that film look.
+But today, it seems like everyone's trying to capture the essence of film.

 Just like the people in the UK during the 60s that started caring about their architectural history, or the people shopping at thrift stores in 1970s NYC, we've identified there's something magic about film.
-Something nostalgic and real.

-Following the demand, film camera prices and everything surrounding them have gone through the roof.

-Film technologies have regained their value in the marketplace because the artistic look that is popular right now drove it there.
+This technology has regained its value in the marketplace because the artistic look that is popular right now drove it there.

-How does something make that journey?
+So how does something make that journey?
 To go from basically trash to something everyone seems to care about?

+*Throw something in the trash.*

 Let's talk about Rubbish Theory.